sparklingdataocean/gh-pages/_posts/2022-02-22-symmetryMetrics.markdown

 </p><p>
 <p><h3>Introduction</h3>
 </p><p>
-Vector similarity measures on large amounts of high-dimensional data has become essential in solving many machine learning problems such as classification, clustering or information retrieval.
+Vector similarity measures on large amounts of high-dimensional data has become essential for solving many machine learning problems such as classification, clustering or information retrieval.
 </p><p>

 In the previous post <i><a href="